AnmolYaseen01/Graphic-Designs/README.md

 # Graphic-Designs Repository

 Welcome to my Graphic-Designs repository!
-I'm AnmolYaseen01, and this repository showcases various graphic design files and projects that I've created.
+I'm AnmolYaseen, and this repository showcases various graphic design files and projects that I've created.
 Whether you're here to explore my design work or interested in collaboration, you're in the right place.

 ## Repository Contents